 Attention to detail is essential when choosing the right OSHC policy for your students.
 With six different private health insurance companies offering different levels of coverage and varying exclusions, it's important to compare the plans to find the one that best meets your student's needs.
 This guide will walk you through the key elements to look out for when choosing an OSHC policy for your students.

-📋 Table of content
+📋 Table of contents

 Let's start by recalling some basic knowledge